 What Is Nam Prik Pao?

-Nam Prik Pao — น้ำพริกเผา — is a Thai roasted chili paste made from dried chilies, garlic, shallots, and shrimp paste, all roasted or charred before being ground smooth.
-It is used to add deep, smoky heat to soups, stir-fries, and rice dishes.
+Nam Prik Pao, น้ำพริกเผา, is a Thai roasted chili paste made from dried chilies, garlic, shallots, and shrimp paste, all roasted or charred before being ground smooth with tamarind, palm sugar, fish sauce, and oil.
+It adds deep, smoky heat to soups, stir-fries, and rice dishes.
 The chilies hit you first.
 Then the rest of it follows.

 Note From Susie